 Figures

 Figure 1.
 Richness by layer and lake.
-Lakes on the x axis are arranged by depth (see Table 1 for lake abbreviations and depth measurements).
-Lakes CB, FB, and WS are polymictic, lakes NS, TB, and SS are dimictic, and lakes HK and MA are meromictic.
-Colored bars above each plot represent significant differences in richness between lakes, with each colored bar matching the color of a lakes boxplot.
-For example, in Panel A, the boxplot for CB has the colored bars matching FB, NS, TB, SS, HK, and MA above it.
-This indicates that it is significantly different from these lakes, but not significantly different from the missing colored bar, WS.
-The mean and standard deviation for each lake and layer is reported in Table S1.
+Lakes on the x axis are arranged by depth (see Table 1 for lake abbreviations and depth measurements). .
+Significance (represented by letters, key below lake IDS in Panel A) was tested using a Wilcoxon signed rank test with a Bonferroni correction for multiple pairwise comparisons, reported in Table S1.

 Figure 2.
+Principle coordinates analysis of samples by layer.
 Weighted UniFrac distance was used to perform principal coordinates analysis on epilimnion (A) and hypolimnion (B) samples.
-In both layers, samples cluster significantly by lake and mixing regime as tested using PERMANOVA.
-(See Table 1 for lake abbreviations; CB, FB, and WS are polymictic, NS, TB, and SS are dimictic, HK and MA are meromictic).
+The percent of variance explained by the first two axes is reported in the axis labels.
+In both layers, samples cluster significantly by lake and mixing regime as tested using PERMANOVA (Table S2).
+(See Table 1 for lake abbreviations).
 Ellipses indicating the clustering of each lake were calculate based on standard error using a 95% confidence interval.
 Differences in bacterial community composition between lakes and mixing regimes are more pronounced in hypolimnia than epilimnia.
+Additional plots of this ordination colored by other factors are located in Figure S5.

 Figure 3.
 Internannual variability and dispersion by lake.
 Principal coordinates analysis using weighted UniFrac as the distance metric was used to measure the amount of interannual variation in the three lake hypolimnia with the longest time series (A-C).
-Additional ordinations of all other lakes and layers with at least two years of sampling are provided as supplemental figures (Figure S4).
+Additional ordinations of lake epilimnia are provided as supplemental figures (Figure S4).
 Black crosses indicated the centroid for each year.
-All hypolimnia showed significant clustering by year by PERMANOVA.
+All hypolimnia showed significant clustering by year by PERMANOVA (Table S2).
 Six outliers in Mary Lake from 2007 are not shown, as their coordinates lie outside the range specified for consistency between plots; these points were included in the PERMANOVA significance test.
-Panel D shows dispersion of each lake and layer in a PCoA including all samples (Lake abbreviations found in Table 1; E indicates epilimnion and H indicates hypolimnion; 6 outliers with distances from the centroid greater than 0.45 were removed).
-Stars indicate significant differences between layers at p < 0.05 by PERMADISP with a Bonferroni correction for multiple pairwise comparisons.
-Layers were signficantly different in TB, SS, and MA.
-No significant differences in dispersion between layers in the polymictic lakes (CB, FB, and WS), meromictic lake HK, or NS, a dimictic lake with an additional artificial mixing event.
+Panel D shows pairwise weighted UniFrac distance within each lake and layer including all samples (.
+Stars indicate significant differences between layers at p < 0.05 by a Wilcoxon signed rank test with a Bonferroni correction for multiple pairwise comparisons.

 Figure 4.
 Numbers of unique and shared OTUs by mixing regime.
 To better understand how shared community membership differs by mixing regime, we quantified the number of shared and unique OTUs in each category.
 An OTU needed only to appear in one sample at any abundance to be considered present in a category.
 We found that in both layers, meromictic lakes have the greatest numbers of unique OTUs and polymictic lakes have the least.
 Meromictic and dimictic lakes shared the most OTUs, while meromictic and polymictic lakes shared the least.
-Dimictic lakes shared more OTUs with meromictic lakes than with polymictic lakes.